Last Updated: May 2026 | Author: Munir Ardi

 Do not rely on paper alone.

-Why: If your backpack is stolen or swept away in a camp cleanup, you can still print your ID from any library computer.
-This simple step can save you months of recovery time.
+- Why: If your backpack is stolen, you can print your ID from any library computer.

 Phase 7: How You Can Help (Closing the Loop)